ysyk2021/grit-and-growth-how-to-develop-resilience-and-perseverance-for-a-fulfilling-life/src/chapter-4-2.md

-Strategies for Perseverance - Breaking Down Goals into Manageable Steps
+Breaking Down Goals into Manageable Steps
 ================================================================================

 Setting goals is an important part of developing perseverance, but it can be overwhelming to tackle a large goal all at once.
 In this chapter, we will explore strategies for breaking down goals into manageable steps.